bendominguez0111/practice-problems/README.md

 Read over the practice problems and try to complete them within your Google Colab environment.
 Solutions are found within the `solutions` folder.

-## Module 1: Our First Project and an Intro to Python.
+## Module 1 (Section 2 of the Course): Our First Project and an Intro to Python.

 #### Problem 1 (Easy)